-To configure Channel Ganging Click EDIT-> CONFIGURE-> TIMING from the Main Menu.
-The video timing adjustment screen on page 67 is displayed.
-Two examples of this are:
+To configure Channel Ganging Click EDIT >CONFIGURE >TIMING from the Main Menu.
+The video timing adjustment screen of Figure 26 displayed.

-- To gang Channel 1 to channel 3, set CHANNEL GANGING MASTER to 1 and click the GANG checkbox on channel 3. - To gang Channel 3 to channel 4, set CHANNEL GANGING MASTER to 3 and click the GANG checkbox on channel 4.
+• To gang Channel 2 to channel 1, set CHANNEL GANGING MASTER to 1 and click the GANG checkbox on channel 2.